ms903-github/FADA_on_offfice-home/README.md

 Though [1] treats digit recognition task and office dataset task, we applied the algorythm to office-home dataset which has more number of classes.

 ## usage
-1. Put office-home dataset under the dataset directory.
+1. Make `dataset` directory, and put the office-home dataset under it.
 Dataset should be structured like
 ```
 dataset
 |